learn-co-curriculum/fe-css-fundamentals/README.md

 }
 ```

-In the CSS code above our first selector `h1` selects all level 1 headings, where as our second selector `.intro`, selects elements that have the specific class of `intro` applied.
+In the CSS code above, our first selector `h1` selects all level 1 headings whereas our second selector `.intro` selects elements that have the specific class of `intro` applied.
 In the case of the following html which will beat the other?

 ```html
 <h1 class="intro">Welcome</h1>
 ```

-In this case a class is more specific as it is applied to only certain h1, where as selecting all h1s is very general.
+In this case, a class is more specific as it is applied to only certain h1, whereas selecting all h1s is very general.
 Thus classes like `.intro` have more authority than a type selector such as `h1`.
 The end result is that the heading has dark blue text instead of light blue.
-The general rule is descendent overrides id which overrides class which overrides type which overrides universal.
+The general rule is that descendent overrides id which overrides class which overrides type which overrides universal.

-If there are two selectors of equal authgority the one that is written further down the page (closer to the bottom) will win.
+If there are two selectors of equal authority the one that is written further down the page (closer to the bottom) will win.
 This is the last man rule.

 See the link in the resources at the bottom of the lesson to explore CSS selector authority in more detail.

 #### Inheritance

 Certain CSS styles are inherited from a parent down to its child elements.
 One such example is most of the typography properties.
-We will discuss these in more detail below, but just to give you a quick example.
-Lets say we add the `font-family: Arial;` to a `ul` unordered list.
+We will discuss these in more detail below, but just to give you a quick example let's say we add the `font-family: Arial;` to a `ul` unordered list.

 ```css
 ul {